 We actively participate in and/or sponsor numerous local and global programs and projects.
 We believe that involvement in charitable, business, trade, and community organizations offers tremendous opportunities for personal and professional growth, while contributing to the development of our communities.

 We also contribute to the knowledge and growth of the profession by actively participating in the education of students, colleagues, and professionals.
 Our educators are award-winning lecturers and instructors at leading law schools across Ontario.
 We also contribute to journals, magazines, and scholarly books as editors and writers, and often speak at association and organization meetings and events.

-Minden Gross LLP supports the Justicia Project of the Law Society of Upper Canada.
+Minden Gross LLP supports the Justicia Project of the Law Society of Ontario.
 Implemented in 2014, the Justicia Project is designed to retain and advance women lawyers in private practice.
 The project has been integral to helping us increase the number of women in our practice by more than 10% over the past four years.

 Minden Gross LLP is committed to being a responsible environmental citizen.
 We are currently developing and implementing green initiatives in a variety of areas and are focusing on recycling and reductions in energy and resource consumption.
 As such, we have established an internal committee with the mandate to continually investigate and initiate best practices for reducing our environmental footprint.
 While we feel there is still a long way to go, we are taking steps to create, implement, and maintain sustainable practices in the workplace, as well as at home.

 Below are other environmental projects we are developing or have initiated:

 We have launched an internal lunch series to provide members of our firm with the opportunity to learn about environmental issues and ways in which they themselves can improve sustainability in both the workplace and at home.